 - Print template(s) you want to use.
 (Note: The smaller two work well if you’re using 8 1/2″ squares to make snowflakes, while the others are suited to larger squares.)

 - For each snowflake, fold a paper square in half once, and then in half again—so that it resembles a small card with the fold at the top.

 - Next, fold the paper diagonally so that the upper right corner meets the lower left corner, as shown.

 - Fold the paper in half diagonally once again, this time from left to right, and trim the longer triangular bottom off, as shown.

 - Undo the last fold, and trace a Mickey head along one of the side edges, as shown.
 Cut along the trace line and remove the cutout.

 - Snip off the upper tip of the paper, and then cut a deep V-shaped notch in the bottom of the paper, as shown.

-Cutting and ironing should be done by an adult.
+All cutting should be done by an adult.